chad-fisher/guides/dev/_sources/hpc/index.md.txt

   content: "Brief primer on what HPC is, and the terminology used."
   link: "terminology.html"

-- header: "{fas}`book;pst-color-primary` 02 Using the HPC Cluster"
+- header: "{fas}`book;pst-color-primary` 02 Accessing and Using the HPC Cluster"
-  content: "How to gain access to Tufts HPC cluster and storage?"
+  content: "How to gain access to the Tufts HPC cluster and storage, and running your first task on the HPC."
   link: "Access/index.html"

 - header: "{fas}`book;pst-color-primary` 03 Computing Resources"
-  content: "Overview of the computing resources available for use."
+  content: "Overview of the computing resources available for use on the HPC, including partitions and CPU/GPU."
   link: "Compute/index.html"

 - header: "{fas}`book;pst-color-primary`  04 Slurm Job Scheduler"